Azure/azure-kusto-microhack/README.md

   az login
   ```

-  Note: You must do this step or you will see errors when running the script when connecting to IoT Central.
-If you're already logged in, click ctrl + c to continue.
+  Note: You must do this step and log in using the prompted URL, even if you're already logged in to Azure.
+Otherwise, you will see errors when running the script when connecting to IoT Central.

   2. If you have more than one subscription, select the appropriate one:
   ```